 It was the Muslims who first started working in different scientific fields, Muslims must invest in the field and must make unprecedented leaps in these fields.

-Making West aware of True Islam through Media
+3. Making the West aware of True Islam through Media

 In the sideline meetings of UNGA with other Muslim leaders, Imran Khan introduced the idea of a common television channel; such initiatives can go a long way in dispelling the fear of Islam.